 An engaged community of scholars is a defining characteristic of the Honors experience.
 We emphasize leadership development, social and civic engagement activities, and programs that build meaningful relationships in and out of the classroom.

-The Honors College also provides comprehensive advising and preparatory resources for students who wish to apply for prestigious nationally competitive fellowship and scholarship programs, such as the Rhodes, Goldwater, or Truman scholarships.
+The Honors College also provides comprehensive advising and preparatory resources for all TU students who wish to apply for prestigious nationally competitive fellowship and scholarship programs, such as the Rhodes, Goldwater, or Truman scholarships.
 Advising appointments may be scheduled by emailing honors AT_TOWSON or by calling 410-704-4677.

-The Honors College maintains two classrooms in Stephens Hall - ST300 and ST306 - used solely for Honors classes and also available for Honors programs and student groups.
+The Honors College maintains two rooms in Stephens Hall - ST300 and ST306 - used solely for Honors classes and also available for programs and student groups.
 In addition, the Honors Computer Lab and Lounge in ST304 provides space for study and relaxation with eight computers and a print station, a conference table, couches, and a refrigerator and microwave for use by Honors students.